Massively multiplayer online role-playing game: Use of licenses

 The use of intellectual property licensing common in other video game genres has also appeared in MMORPGs.
 2007 saw the release of The Lord of the Rings Online, based on J. R. R. Tolkien's Middle-earth.
-Other licensed MMORPGs include The Matrix Online, based on the Matrix trilogy of films, Warhammer Online: Age of Reckoning, based on Games Workshop's table top game, Star Wars Galaxies, Star Wars The Old Republic, Champions Online and Age of Conan.
+Other licensed MMORPGs include The Matrix Online, based on the Matrix trilogy of films, Warhammer Online: Age of Reckoning, based on Games Workshop's table top game, Star Wars Galaxies, Star Wars: The Old Republic, Champions Online and Age of Conan.

 Additionally, several licenses from television have been optioned for MMORPGs, for example Star Trek Online and Stargate Worlds (which was later canceled).

 Console-based MMORPGs

-The first console-based MMORPG was Phantasy Star Online for the Sega Dreamcast.
+The first console-based MMORPG was Phantasy Star Online for the Dreamcast.
 The first console-based open-world MMORPG was Final Fantasy XI for the PlayStation 2.

 EverQuest Online Adventures, also on the PlayStation 2, was the first console MMORPG in North America.

 Although console-based MMORPGs are considered more difficult to produce, the platform is gaining more attention.

 Browser-based MMORPGs

-With the popularization of Facebook and microtransactions has come a new wave of Flash and HTML5 based MMORPGs that use the free to play model.
+With the popularization of Facebook and microtransactions came a wave of Flash and HTML5 based MMORPGs that use the free to play model.
 They require no download outside of a browser and usually have heavily integrated social media sharing features.